Hiviexd/kudosu-api/README.md

 - `/api/rank/{rank}` - get a user by their kudosu rank
 - `/api/ranking/{page}` - get a page of users from the kudosu ranking leaderboard, each page contains 50 users

-routes return a single, or an array `KudosuUser` object(s). the `KudosuUser` object is defined as follows:
+routes return a single, or an array of `KudosuUser` object(s). the `KudosuUser` object is defined as follows:

 ```typescript
 interface IKudosuUser {